ixa-ehu/vmc-from-scratch/README.md

 This will load the topology and, as a consequence, the cluster will be ready to accept and process documents.

-_More details about deplying and running the cluster in the [official documentation](#documentation) of the project._

 ##Sending documents to process